Quick Answer: Bellagio Wins for Location, Venetian Wins for Space

-Bellagio and The Venetian Resort Las Vegas are two of the most recognizable luxury hotels on the Las Vegas Strip — but they deliver very different experiences once you arrive.
+Bellagio and The Venetian Resort Las Vegas are two of the most recognizable luxury hotels on the Las Vegas Strip — but they deliver very different experiences over a full stay.

 This Bellagio vs Venetian Las Vegas comparison focuses on real-world differences in room size, atmosphere, location, pricing behavior, and overall travel fit — not just branding or reputation.